microsoft/BotFramework-WebChat/docs/CITATION.md

 ## Bot implementation

+This section outlines the key components and steps for implementing citations in bot responses.
+By following these guidelines, developers can ensure their bots generate properly formatted citations that can be rendered effectively in Web Chat and other supported channels.

-Bot developers would need to implement the citation as outlined in this section.
+Bot developers should implement citations as outlined in this section to ensure proper functionality.

 ### Activity text